What are crowns?

 - a root canal treated tooth

-Crown requires two visits.
+A complete crown procedure requires two visits.

 How long does a crown last?